Cirkus (film): Filming

 Principal photography began on 17 November 2020 in Mumbai.
-Film production was halted during the final schedule in April 2021 as shootings were stopped in Mumbai, due to the second wave of COVID-19, and the final schedule resumed in Ooty around November 2021 and was completed within December 2021.
+Pooja Hegde wrapped the first schedule on 6 December 2020.
+In late-December 2020, Singh glimpses from the sets of the film.
+Deepika Padukone shot a special dance number in mid-February 2021.
+Final schedule of the film began on 27 March 2021.
+Few Russian artists with elaborate outfits were spotted outside the sets and their looks included coloured wigs and extravagant headgears.
+Film production was halted during the final schedule in April 2021 as shootings were stopped in Mumbai, due to the second wave of COVID-19, and the film's vanity vans were given to police for the COVID duty.
+The last schedule resumed in Ooty around November 2021 and was completed within December 2021.
 Some patchwork also took place in July 2022.
 The entire filming for Cirkus was wrapped up in November 2022.
-The trailer of the film was released on 2 December 2022 worldwide.